Xevnar/filetype.nvim/README.md

 })
 ```

-The `extensions` and `literal` tables are orders faster than the other ones
+The `extensions` and `literal` tables are orders faster than the other ones because they only require a table lookup.
-because they only require a table lookup.
-Always try to use these before resorting
+Always try to use these before resorting to the `complex` and `vim_regex` tables, which require looping over the
-to the `complex` tables, which require looping over the entries and running
+entries and running a regex for each one.
+Furthermore, always try to use `complex` over `vim_regex` since matching
-a regex for each one.
+lua patterns is faster than vim regexes.

 ## Performance Comparison